Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 She paused in response to a knock on the door, which turned out to be Darcy, who greeted the room with a smile and a "Hi."

-"So… gentlemen, whenever you’re ready there’s a car waiting to take you back to your hotel.
+"So... gentlemen, whenever you’re ready there’s a car waiting to take you back to your hotel.
 The driver has your belongings.
 You’ll be under observation for the rest of your stay in Egypt of course, but it’s up to you what you do with your time.
 Ava, there’s a few more things I would like to discuss with you if-"

 "Is she under arrest?"
 Simon interrupted..

 "No." Darcy said, instantly.
-"If she chooses to, she can leave with you… but if you’re willing," she addressed Ava directly, "I’d like to make a request."
+"If she chooses to, she can leave with you... but if you’re willing," she addressed Ava directly, "I’d like to make a request."

 Simon made a grudgingly satisfied noise with his arms folded, and looked to Ava, who stood.
-"I’ll see you guys whenever… this… is done with." she said.
+"I’ll see you guys whenever... this... is done with." she said.

 The two women left the room.
 In the silence that followed, Simon sighed.
 "Damn it."

 "What?"
 Sean asked.

-"I have this horrible feeling that we just lost a huge story… and maybe a talented young photojournalist into the bargain."
+"I have this horrible feeling that we just lost a huge story... and maybe a talented young photojournalist into the bargain."
 Simon grumbled.

 Sean shrugged and stood up.
 "Let’s get some actual sleep." he suggested.